epkgs/i18n/README.md

 # Generate/update translation files
 i18ntool extract
 ```
-This tool scans your code for bundle.Str() and bundle.Err() calls and automatically creates or updates the JSON translation files.
+This tool scans your code for i18n.Str() and i18n.Err() calls and automatically creates or updates the JSON translation files.

 ## 📄 License